 The first patch may take up to a day to take effect after it is applied onto the skin.
 This is because fentanyl is slowly absorbed through the skin into the blood.
 Your doctor may prescribe additional medicines to control the pain for the first day.

 Applying the patch

 - Find an intact and hairless spot of skin on the upper part of your body or on your upper arm.
 The skin should be healthy and undamaged.
 Do not place the patch onto skin that is red, burnt or damaged.

 - Trim any excess hair with scissors.
 Do not shave the hair off since this may affect the skin.
 If you need to wash the skin before applying the patch, use clean water only.
 Do not use soap, oils or lotions.
 The skin should be completely dry before applying the patch.

 - FENPATCH should be applied immediately upon removal from the protective pouch.
 After locating the tear mark at the edge of the pouch, it should be carefully torn open and the patch removed.

 - Each FENPATCH has a clear plastic protective liner that can be peeled off in two pieces.
-After folding the p
+After folding the patch in th

 e middle, peel off each part of the protective liner separately.
 Patients should avoid touching the adhesive side of the patch.